james2m/jiffy_bag/README.md

 ## Usage
 Either include or extend JiffyBag in your class depending on whether you want Instance or Class methods.
 The you get 6 simple methods;

-  build_payload(**attributes)
-    Takes a hash and turns it into an anonymous Struct.

-  serialize_payload(payload)
+  JiffyBag.serialize(payload)
-    Takes a hash, turns it into an anonymous Struct and serializes it to YAML.
+    Takes an object and serializes it to YAML.

-  deflate_payload(payload)
+  JiffyBag.deflate(payload)
-    Takes a hash, turns it into an anonymous Struct, serializes it to YAML and Zips it up.
+    Takes an object, serializes it to YAML and Zips it up.

-  encode_payload(payload)
+  JiffyBag.encode(payload)
-    Takes a hash, turns it into an anonymous Struct, serializes it to YAML, Zips it up and encodes it in Base64 for safe sending through the ether.
+    Takes an object, serializes it to YAML, Zips it up and encodes it in Base64 for safe sending through the ether.

-  deserialize_payload(payload)
+  JiffyBag.deserialize(payload)
-    Exactly the inverse of serialize_payload, takes the YAML and de-serializes it back into an anonymous Struct.
+    Exactly the inverse of serialize_payload, takes the YAML and de-serializes it back into an instance of the original class if that class exists.

-  inflate_payload(payload)
+  JiffyBag.inflate(payload)
-    Exactly the inverse of deflate_payload, unzips the payload and de-serializes the  YAML back into an anonymous Struct.
+    Exactly the inverse of deflate_payload, unzips the payload and de-serializes the YAML back into an instance of the original serialized class.

-  decode_payload(payload)
+  JiffyBag.decode(payload)
-    Exactly the inverse of encode_payload, decodes the Base64 payload, unzips it and de-serializes the YAML back into an anonymous Struct.
+    Exactly the inverse of encode_payload, decodes the Base64 payload, unzips it and de-serializes the YAML back into an instance of the original class.

+  JiffyBag.decode_as_struct(payload)
+    Decodes the Base64 payload, unzips it and de-serializes the YAML and if it contains a Hash it instantiates an anonymous Struct from it.
+This is

   for the most part the you really only need encode_payload

-      payload = encode_payload(my: 'cheeky', payload: 'in a nice safe package')
+      payload = JiffyBag.encode(my: 'cheeky', payload: 'in a nice little package')

       => "eJzT1dVVUCwqTarULy4pKk0u4cqttFJIzkhNza7kKkiszMlPTLFSyMxTSFTI\ny0xOVShOTEtVKEhMzk5MT+UCAF+4FDw=\n"

   Do whatever you got to to get it to the other end and decode it thus;

+      hash = JiffyBag.decode(payload)

+      => {my: 'cheeky', payload: 'in a nice little package'}

-      struct = decode_payload(payload)
+      struct = JiffyBag.decode_as_struct(payload)

-      => #<struct my="cheeky", payload="in a nice safe package">
+      => #<struct my="cheeky", payload="in a nice littke package">

 ## Development